intergalacticmule/sales-data-solution/03_data_warehouse/README.md

 - `dbt_deps` - this task calls [this bash script](../02_workflow_orchestration/scripts/dbt/deps.sh), which navigates to the dbt project directory on the container and performs `dbt deps`.
 What this command does is it installs the dependencies listed in [packages.yml](./sales_data_warehouse/packages.yml).
 In our case we have used the `dbt_external_tables` package, which helps us stage our source file in an external table.

-### Stage source file in an external table
+### Stage source file in external table

 Execute DAG `05_dbt_stage_source_file` from the Airflow homepage.

 This DAG can be inspected [here](../02_workflow_orchestration/dags/05_dbt_stage_source_file.py).
 It consists of a single BashOperator task that calls [this bash script](../02_workflow_orchestration/scripts/dbt/stage_external_sources.sh), which navigates to the dbt project directory on the container and performs `dbt run-operation stage_external_sources`.
-This is from the package we previously mentioned which stages our source file in an external table.
+This is from the package we previously mentioned which stages our source file in an external table by using the external table we described as a source in [./sales_data_warehouse/models/staging/schema.yml](./sales_data_warehouse/models/staging/schema.yml).

 ### Build Data Warehouse model